Nik-Zainal-Group/signature.tools.lib/README.md

 2.0

-- New signature fit multi-step algorithm, FitMS
+- New signature fit multi-step algorithm, FitMS, from Degasperi et al. 2022, *Science*
-- New organ-specific signatures from Genomics England Cancer data
+- New organ-specific signatures obtained using Genomics England Cancer data, from Degasperi et al. 2022, *Science*
 - Reorganisation of old signature fit functions under the new Fit function
 - Rewrite of plot scripts for displaying signature fit results, now available using plotFit and plotFitMS functions
 - Added support for trinucleotide variant catalogues